14 Best PR Tools 2026 (Review & Comparison)

 - Paid media: sponsored placements and advertising

-- Owned media: channels your company controls, such as your website newsroom, blogs, and press pages.
-Owned media matters because journalists often check official company pages to verify facts before publishing news
+- Owned media: channels your organisation controls, such as your website newsroom, blog, and press pages.
+Owned media matters because journalists often check official company pages to verify facts before publishing

 A strong PR strategy usually combines all three.

 Earned media builds trust because it comes from independent journalists and news organisations rather than brand messaging.
 When a publication covers your story, it provides third-party validation.
-Where readers may be skeptical of brand messaging, they are more likely to trust an independent source they already follow.
+Readers may be sceptical of brand messaging; they are more likely to trust an independent source they already follow.
 That trust is difficult to replicate through paid channels.

 Coverage can influence potential customers, improve brand reputation, and support long-term visibility in the market.
 Articles often continue attracting audiences long after campaigns end.

 However, earned media is not free.
-It requires strategy, outreach, and relationship-building supported by good PR tools.
+It requires strategy, outreach, and relationship-building – and the right tools to support all three.

-First off, more mentions do not automatically mean better PR.
+More mentions don't automatically mean better PR.
 Ten low-quality mentions can be far less valuable than one relevant feature in the right publication.
 Context matters more than volume.

-Secondly, press releases alone don’t generate coverage.
+Press releases alone don't generate coverage either.
 A press release is a useful format for sharing information, but journalists respond to relevance, timing, and story value – not announcements that read like marketing copy.

 Successful PR usually follows consistent patterns.